-The intent of the performance review is to determine that all Intermediaries are implementing the program to its fullest to maximize the outcome of the enrolled savers.
-Performance review consists of DHCD's assessment of how well an organization is serving as an Intermediary in terms of the benchmarks outlined in their application and contract with DHCD.
-DHCD will review the well individual savers are doing with regard to meeting benchmarks they agreed to in their Savings Plan.
+The intent of the performance review is to determine that all intermediaries are implementing the program to its fullest to maximize the outcome of the enrolled savers.
+Performance review consists of DHCD's assessment of how well an organization is serving as an intermediary in terms of the benchmarks outlined in their application and contract with DHCD.
+DHCD will review the intermediary's benchmark plan comparing current performance to what was proposed.
+DHCD will also review a sample of Savings Plans for content and value as well as to determine how well individual savers are doing with regard to meeting benchmarks they agreed to in their Savings Plan.
 DHCD will also review training material as well as marketing material.
-DHCD will also discuss any issues or concerns the Intermediary has about its performance.
+DHCD will also discuss any issues or concerns the intermediary has about its performance.